 The other experiments will be connected during the second long shutdown of CERN’s accelerators in 2019-2020.
-ELENA will supply antiprotons to four experiments in parallel.
+ELENA will be able to supply antiprotons to four experiments in parallel.

 For more information you can read the CERN Courier article.